Malacath-92/Proxy-PDF-Maker/README.md

 ### Open Images
 Opens the image folder for this project in a file explorer.

+### Alignment Test
+Generates a small two-page pdf file which you can print and then use to verify your settings.
+The two settings you have to verify are that you are printing at the right scale and that front- and backsides are well aligned.

 ## Dimension Formatting
 The format has to be either `width x height unit` for 2-dimensional or `size unit` for one-dimensional settings, where